Admission for the January 2025 academic session is ongoing Apply Now!

 Financial Management 3

-• Sources and costs of finance, capital budgeting, working capital management, financial statement analysis, mergers, and takeovers;
+• Know the sources and costs of finance, capital budgeting, working capital management, financial statement analysis, mergers, and takeovers.

-• Dividend policy, share valuation, capital structure, and cost of capital, and introduce the Capital Asset Pricing Model (CAPM) and portfolio theory;
+• Understand dividend policy, share valuation, capital structure, and cost of capital, and introduce the Capital Asset Pricing Model (CAPM) and portfolio theory, budgeting and budgetary control, financial derivatives, and international financial management.

-• Managing financial risks, foreign currency risks, hedging, and derivative instruments.
+• Manage financial risks, foreign currency risks, hedging, and derivative instruments.

 Corporate Reporting 3

-• Learn about the analysis and interpretation of financial statements, including cash flows, and the impact of earnings management on corporate reporting;
+• Analyse and interpret financial statements, including cash flows, and the impact of earnings management on corporate reporting.

-• Understand the application of various International Financial Reporting Standards (IFRS) related to financial instruments, share-based payments, financial disclosures, and insurance contracts will also be covered in the course.
+• Understand the application of various International Financial Reporting Standards (IFRS) related to financial instruments, share-based payments, financial disclosures, and insurance contracts.

 Advanced Financial Accounting 3